SzymSie/fullstackOpenNodePart/README.md

 to deploy on heroku
 git push heroku HEAD:master

-commit and deploy
+commit and deploy (build front, copy to backend, commit and deploy to heroku) npm run deploy:full

-"npm run deploy:full"
+updates the frontend for the backend (build frontend and copy it to backend) npm run build:ui